Imen-ks/eCommerce/README.md

 ```
 https://<hosting_domain>/__auth/action?apiKey=&mode=&oobCode=&continueUrl=
 ```
-The [oobCode](https://cloud.google.com/identity-platform/docs/reference/rest/v1/OobReqType) query parameter must be extracted from the deep link and passed to Firebase's `applyActionCode` method for the action to take effect — in this case, verifying the user’s email address.
+The [oobCode](https://cloud.google.com/identity-platform/docs/reference/rest/v1/OobReqType) query parameter must be extracted from the deep link and passed to Firebase's `applyActionCode` method for the action to take effect — in this case, verifying and updating the user’s email address.

 In this project, the action code is handled directly in the app.
 SwiftUI receives the Universal Link via the `onOpenURL(perform:)` modifier.
 The `DeepLinkManager` EnvironmentObject is responsible for handling the link through its `handleFirebaseAuthLink(:)` method.

 > [!NOTE]
-> The universal link's domain passed to the `ActionCodeSettings` instance must be whitelisted in the Firebase Console.
+> The Universal Link's domain passed to the `ActionCodeSettings` instance must be whitelisted in the Firebase Console.
 > You can do this by navigating to **Authentication > Settings > Authorized domains**.
 ---